What you need to know before your first pole class!

 10. Do you limit class sizes?

-The maximum limit is 10 students, two students to a pole.
-So make sure to sign up early and reserve our spot online!
+The maximum limit for studio classes are 10-12 students (depending on class), two students to a pole.
+Virtual classes are limited to 20 students.
+Make sure to sign up early and reserve our spot online!

 11. What is your class cancellation policy?